binaryoutcast/phoebus/README.md

 The `components/*/skin/default/` directory contents is exempt and should be considered under the *MPL 2.0* unless otherwise stated above.

-Libraries (3rd Party)
+Libraries
 ---
-The code contained in `libraries/` is vendor'd from multiple sources.
-We will try to keep this list updated.
+The code contained in `libraries/` is owned and licensed by their respective owners.

-- Rdf_parser - *GNU Lesser General Public License v2.1*
-- SafeMySQL - *Apache License 2.0*
-- Smarty - *GNU Lesser General Public License 3.0*